MateenKhan/Angular-template/README.md

 #### NOTE: update below two values which should be your project name ( Case Sensitive match!!! )

-### Update "baseHref","outputPath" property in angular.json file, first image
+### Update "baseHref","outputPath" property in angular.json file, reference below image